untitled Literary Festival

 [untitled]: our writers, readers and stories

-Stonnington Libraries are set to celebrate the writers, readers and stories of Stonnington with a series of author talks, readings, panel discussions and a writing competition in this year’s [untitled] Literary Festival, to be held from 16 – 20 November 2017.
+Stonnington Libraries will celebrate the writers, readers and stories of Stonnington with a series of author talks, readings, writing workshops, performances and panel discussions in this year’s [untitled] Literary Festival, to be held from 16 – 20 November 2017.

 Other highlights include: